tandero/tandero.github.io/content/now.md

 #### Books - Fiction

-* Joseph Heller - Catch-22
-* Glen Duncan - By Blood We Live
 * Toshikazu Kawaguchi - Before the Coffee Gets Cold
+* qntm - There Is No Antimemetics Division
 * Amor Towles - A Gentleman in Moscow
 * Laurence Sterne - Tristram Shandy